Headache Clinic times

 You can find more information about headache types in the Q&A section below.
 If you have any questions about the suitability of our Headache Clinic to your headache situation, please email email@example.com.
-Helena Bridge can call you at a time to suit you on a Monday 9am – 7pm, or other times by arrangement.
+Our Headache Clinic lead, Helena Bridge, can call you at a time to suit you on a Monday 9am – 7pm, or other times by arrangement.
 If you would like to read her article in Osteopathy Today, please email as above.

 Do you suffer from headaches?
 90% of the world’s population will have a headache at some point in their lives.
 Most of these are completely benign, last only 2 – 3 hours if not medicated, and do not stop us from functioning – they are generally dehydration, low blood sugar, or tension-type headaches.
 They should resolve with simple measures e.g. a glass of water, food, a break from the screen, or an over-the-counter painkiller respectively.

 If they do not resolve this promptly, they may herald a virus or a sinus issue, or very rarely they may be secondary headaches due to a primary cause which needs medical attention.
 Most often, they will be primary headaches such as migraines, in which case we may be able to help you manage or help to prevent them.
 Beware of people who claim to cure migraines, as managing them is a matter of learning to balance your stresses and triggers as much as anything else e.g. treatment or medication.
 It is not a question of cure.